 This program is designed for academically curious students looking for an off the beaten path study abroad destination in Europe.
 Students participate in an academically themed program of courses and take study tours throughout Europe.
 Please note that this program is competitive and submitting an application does not ensure admission.
 As part of the application process, students are interviewed by DIS about their qualifications for the program.
 All students are required to meet with an advisor in AU Abroad before opening an application.

-Through DIS, the Danish Institute for Study Abroad, American University students can live and study in Copenhagen for a semester or academic year.
+Through DIS, American University students can live and study in Copenhagen for a semester or academic year.
 Their program is internationally renowned as well as recognized, supervised, and financially supported by the Danish government.
 A student participating in a semester abroad coordinated by DIS will enroll in a rigorous, thematically focused program with courses taught in English by the best faculty available in Denmark.
 Hands-on learning, European study tours, Danish homestays, independent living, and scholarship opportunities are just a few of the many benefits of studying with DIS.

 Course schedules consist of the program's required core course, the program-related study tour, and a combination of courses from across the various programs.
 American University students are also required to take Danish Language and Culture- an introductory language course that also provides a cultural and historical framework to explore and understand life in Denmark.
 Programs currently operating during the Fall and Spring include: